 I would like to thank all of the Gawura staff for their hard work and dedication throughout the year.
-Any school is lucky to have 1-2 Indigenous staff yet the School is blessed with having 10 spread out across the various areas of Gawura and St Andrew's Cathedral School.
-We wish the amazing Year 6 students of 2020 all the very best as they enter Year 7 in 2021 and hope they will come back to visit us as much as they like.
+Any school is lucky to have 1-2 Indigenous staff yet we are blessed with having 10 spread out across the various areas of Gawura and St Andrew's Cathedral School.
+We wish our amazing Year 6 students all the very best as they enter Year 7 next year and hope they will come back to visit us as again in the future.